FFV47/bing/README.md

 # Bing Auto-Search

-An automation application that opens a browser and performs searches on Bing at random intervals.
+A cross-platform automation application that opens a browser and performs searches on Bing at random intervals.
 Built with Node.js and Puppeteer, with AI-powered search term generation using Google Gemini.

 ## Disclaimer